Sadat-Rakib/HandTrack-Paint---Cosmic-Canvas/README.md

 - Howler.js by James Simpson for audio management.
 - Tailwind CSS for rapid UI development.

+### Inspiration
+Inspired by the boundless creativity of the universe and the potential of human-computer interaction, Cosmic Canvas aims to stand out as a tool for both entertainment and self-expression.

+### Get Involved
+Join in enhancing this project!
+Contribute code, suggest features, or simply share your artwork created with Cosmic Canvas.
+Check out the [contributing guidelines](CONTRIBUTING.md) to get started.

+### Stay Updated
+Follow the progress on GitHub and let’s paint the cosmos together!

 # Contact
-- For questions or feedback, reach out via [your email] or open an issue on GitHub.
+- For questions or feedback, reach out via mirsadatbinrakib01@gmail.com or open an issue on GitHub.